aarron-lee/legion-go-tricks/README.md

     - You can set custom fan curves on bios v29.1 with the LegionGoRemapper plugin
     - alternatively, if you don't want to use a custom fan curve, you can enable the `Lenovo Custom TDP` toggle in SimpleDeckyTDP
 - Screen Refresh Rate and FPS control - unified refresh rate + FPS slider now works perfectly on latest bazzite stable, fixes should now also be on the latest Nobara Deck Edition too.
-  - ChimeraOS might not have the fix yet.
+  - ChimeraOS might not have the fix yet, should be in v46
 - adaptive/auto display brightness doesn't work yet
   - manual brightness slider in steam UI works without issues
   - there's work in progress from devs for to get this fully working